 Travel funds are sometimes available through the Graduate Student Government (GSG) association, provided the student has already exhausted all possibilities of school funding.
-GSG requires proof that you have exhausted all forms of departmental funding-you may contact Sarah if you need this.
+GSG requires proof that you do not have any remaining departmental funding.

 Professional Association Membership Support

 Annenberg pays the membership fees for all doctoral students (during their first five years) to belong to ICA and NCA.